AeTher97/szakal-2/README.md

 #### Alternative way of running development stack

-Run the `setup-env-docker.sh` or `setup-env-java.sh` scripts as a superuser, due to line endings on windows, testing data will only be loaded on linux system (some magic can be done with `dos2unix` though).
+Run the `setup-env-docker.sh` or `setup-env-java.sh` scripts as a superuser.
+Due to line endings on windows testing data might not be loaded (some magic can be done with `dos2unix` though).
-For developing on Windows machines I recommend to use [wsl2](https://learn.microsoft.com/en-us/windows/wsl/install) as an easy option to get a linux VM.
+For developing on Windows machines I recommend using [wsl2](https://learn.microsoft.com/en-us/windows/wsl/install) as an easy option to get a linux VM.

-To stop the backend delete the postgres container and run `sudo bash ./frontend/cypress/run-backend.sh stop`.
+For Java option, to stop the app backend delete the postgres container and run `sudo bash ./frontend/cypress/run-backend.sh stop`.
+For docker delete both postgres and szakal container.

 ### Hosting frontend from spring
 It is possible to build production frontend version and host it directly from spring server.